AOrobator/HelloAndroid/broadcastreceiver/BroadcastReciever.md

 # Broadcast Receivers

+![BroadcastReceiver][broadcast_receiver]

 - Android can broadcast messages system wide to indicate when system states change
 - These messages are sent using the `Intent` structure
 - Your app can request to receive events when these states change
   - Examples: Airplane Mode off/on, Battery "low" or "ok", Bootup Complete, etc.
   - See https://developer.android.com/reference/android/content/Intent.html#constants_2 for a list
   - See <https://developer.android.com/guide/components/broadcasts>
 - Your app can also broadcast messages to itself.
 This is handy for Services or JobScheduler Handler.
 These are Explicit Broadcasts
 - System defined messages that are not sent to a specific app are Implicit Messages.
 - API 26 and higher you cannot register for Implicit Messages using the AndroidManifest.xml, it has to be done using the API
 - JobScheduler can handle some of the use cases that were previously only available through Broadcast Receivers.
 For example: Stop polling web service while on metered internet.

 ## Register to Receive Broadcast Intents

-1. Create a class that extends `BroadcastReciver` and overrides `onReceive`
+1. Create a class that extends `BroadcastReceiver` and overrides `onReceive`

    ```java
    public class AirplaneReceiver extends BroadcastReceiver {